carbon-language/carbon-lang/docs/design/generics/details.md

 To achieve coherence, we need to ensure that any given impl can only be defined in a library that must be imported for it to apply.
-Specifically, given a specific type and specific interface, impls that can match can only be in libraries that must have been imported to name that type or interface.
+Specifically, given a specific type and specific interface, `impl` declarations that can match can only be in libraries that must have been imported to name that type or interface.
 This is achieved with the _orphan rule_.

 **Orphan rule:** Some name from the type structure of an `impl` declaration must be defined in the same library as the `impl`, that is some name must be _local_.